hesom/depth_to_mesh/README.md

 # depth-to-mesh
-depth-to-mesh is a python library / command line tool to convert depth map into meshes.
+depth-to-mesh is a python library / command line tool to convert depth maps into meshes.
 It uses the uniform structure of depth maps for its triangulation.
-Degenerate triangles are filtered out
+Degenerate triangles and triangles that are likely wrong, i.e. connecting foreground and background surfaces) are filtered out.

 ## Installation
 Simply running ```pip install depth-to-mesh``` installs all requirements